SoloVid/grunt-contrib-concat/docs/concat-examples.md

 ## Multiple files per target

-Like the previous example, in this example running `grunt concat` will build two separate files.
+Like the previous example, in this example running `grunt oconcat` will build two separate files.
 One "basic" version, with the main file essentially just copied to `dist/basic.js`, and another "with_extras" concatenated version written to `dist/with_extras.js`.

 This example differs in that both files are built under the same target.